TakamuraDS/Dragon-Miner/README.md

 Dragon Miner é um software open-source distribuído sob a [licença MIT](https://example.com/license).

-Desenvolvido com ❤️ by Dragon Miner Team.
+Desenvolvido com ❤️ by Takamura.